pAP3R/recur/README.md

 ## recur, a CBPro recurring order scheduler

-recur is a web-based order scheduler created to enable users to schedule recurring orders through CoinbasePro ~~ , a feature currently only available on regular Coinbase~~.
+recur is a web-based order scheduler created to enable users to schedule recurring orders through CoinbasePro ~~a feature currently only available on regular Coinbase~~.
 By using CBPro over the native order scheduler in Coinbase.com, it's possible to save a significant sum of money, depending on the DCA strategy being used.
 Is this still true in October 2022?
 Idk.

 ### How much money does it save?